 Our garments are made in India following the highest standards of ethical, environmental, and health & safety practice.
 We work exclusively with another second-generation family business who manufacture all our products.
 This company is audited regularly and awarded certification SA 8000.
 This is a social audit that ensures there is no child labour, no bonded labour and employs all its skilled workers on a permanent basis.
 In addition, One Hundred Stars carries out its own factory inspections once a year in person for extra piece of mind.

 To reduce wastage, we design items (such as our headbands) specifically to make use of off-cut or misprinted material.
-Any faulty items you return are repaired in house, then sold in our annual sample sales.
-We donate 100% of proceeds from these sales to local charities which so far have included food banks, mental health services, community centres in deprived areas and homeless centres.
+In addition, any faulty items you return are repaired in-house and then sold in our annual charity sample sales.
+We donate 100% of proceeds from these sales to local charities, which so far have included food banks, mental health services, community centres in deprived areas and centres for the homeless.

-We are always looking for new ways to improve, so we can deliver fashion with a conscience that our customers can be proud to wear.
-If you have any questions or suggestions, please do not hesitate to get in touch email@example.com
+If you have any further questions or suggestions, please do not hesitate to get in touch firstname.lastname@example.org